FAQ for Parents

 What would be my financial responsibility for his college education or formation?

-The Archdiocese pays seminary, room, board, tuition and any required fees on behalf of each seminarian.
+For college seminary, the Archdiocese pays room and board for each archdiocesan seminarian.
+For Theology seminarians, the Archdiocese pays seminary, room, board, tuition and any required fees on behalf of each seminary.
 Any additional costs are the responsibility of the seminarian, including the cost of books.

 How often will I see him?